 Easy to pronounce

-We already talked about this, but another benefit of having a URL that is easy to pronounce is that it is also easy to remember.
+We already talked about this, but another benefit of having a URL that is easy to pronounce is that it is easier to remember.

 Short and to the point